 Returning to his birthplace in the Berkshires of Massachusetts, he worked as Principal Psychologist at a comprehensive regional mental health center.
 There he held clinical directorships of the early intervention program, child and family services, and later of all outpatient services.
 Specialty areas included infant and child developmental assessment; play therapy; psychotherapy, program development; staff training.

 Since the 90's he has worked as an independent producer, including efforts in his role as founder of an international, UK-based nonprofit organization which produced, promoted and published emerging and established musical artists.
 They represented artists in England, USA, Canada, Scotland, Ireland, France, Argentina, Australia, NZ, Japan and S. Africa.

 Richard pioneered the use of streaming internet audio in the UK and Europe.
 He also originated a mentor program which matched experienced musicians with aspiring artists, and as well launched the popular "Streets to the Internet" program which assisted internet-novice artists in the UK & Europe with web site design and studio production.
 He produced a signature radio program in Yorkshire, UK, presenting an eclectic mix of original music to new audiences.

-Lifelong musician, he plays drum set, vibraphone, and saxophones.
+Lifelong musician, he plays drum set, vibraphone, clarinet, and saxophones.